maxh/maxheinritz.com/_posts/2026-02-01-reclined-vs-supta-vs-supine-vs-prone.md

 The second is modern history: we can trace current yoga practice back to Krishnamacharya and Iyengar and their use/misuse of Sanskrit.
 These are the original pose names in some sense, though they aren't as ancient as they might appear at first.

-The third is universality: a yoga teacher in Tokyo and a yoga teacher in São Paulo can all say "trikonasana" and mean the same thing.
+The third is universality: a yoga teacher in Tokyo and a yoga teacher in São Paulo can both say "trikonasana" and mean the same thing.
 That's neat.

 And the fourth is aesthetic: the language just sounds cool, and composes well.